tidy-finance/website/docs/21_WRDS.md

 Before we move on to other data sources, let us look at some descriptive statistics of the CRSP sample, which is our main source for stock returns.

 The figure below shows the monthly number of securities by listing exchange over time.
-NYSE has the longest history in the data, but NASDAQ exhibits a considerable large number of stocks.
-The number of stocks on AMEX is decreasing steadily over the last couple of decades.
-By the end of 2021, there are 2,779 stocks on NASDAQ, 1,395 on NYSE, 145 on AMEX and only 1 belongs to the other category.\index{Exchange!NYSE}\index{Exchange!AMEX}\index{Exchange!NASDAQ}
+NYSE has the longest history in the data, but NASDAQ lists a considerable large number of stocks.
+The number of stocks listed on AMEX is decreasing steadily over the last couple of decades.
+By the end of 2021, there are 2,779 stocks with primary listing on NASDAQ, 1,395 on NYSE, 145 on AMEX and only 1 belongs to the other category.\index{Exchange!NYSE}\index{Exchange!AMEX}\index{Exchange!NASDAQ}

 ```r